How to make a million dollars with the two best lifestyle choices for the planet, and how cities could be better designed to support that.

 If you already do what I'm about to suggest, congratulations!
 You should share this podcast with the people who question your lifestyle choices.
 You know they're out there!
 When they get with the program and start saving up to $300 a week, $1400 a month and $16,000 a year, well, they're going to owe you a nice dinner at the very least!

 What will you do with the extra money?
 Will you take lavish vacations every year?
 Put it in your children's college fund?
 Invest it for retirement?
 And hey, it's a lot of money.
 It doesn't have to all be one thing.
 With the help of a professional financial adviser, which I'm definitely not, you can set up a plan to save some, invest some and enjoy some of it along the way.
 But the lifestyle opportunities I'll reveal are tiny compared to the mega trend I'll talk about at the end: Living in an edenic city.

 Cities designed like modern Edens: for economic and ecological abundance.
 I'm Kev Polk, your guide to Edenicity.

 Welcome to Episode six, where I'll show you the best way to save money by doing the best things you can to save the planet.

 I'm not a financial planner, but putting even a little thought into these topics can make a big difference.
 For example, my first year out of college, I did some calculating as I fell asleep one night.
 If I could save a few hundred dollars a month and invest even in an index fund, I could retire with over a $1,000,000.

 I started grad school a few months later and, acting on this plan, I was able to save a full year of my teaching wages by the time I left after three years.
-I found a job in paid off my student loan within six months.
+I found a job and paid off my student loan within six months.

 What I didn't realize at the time was that the way I lived wasn't just great for my finances.
 It was also great for the planet.